 Type of Type of Respiratory Device Paid Prior Disorder by Agency Authorization Required Clinical Criteria Restrictive Thoracic Disorders Bi-level RAD device with or without back-up rate feature No-when all clinical criteria are met The client has been diagnosed with a neuromuscular disease, such as amyotrophic lateral sclerosis (ALS) or a severe thoracic cage abnormality (for example, post-thoracoplasty for tuberculosis).
 Chronic obstructive pulmonary disease (COPD) does not contribute significantly to the individual's pulmonary limitation.
-The client also meets one or more of these clinical criteria: ✓ An arterial blood gas PaCO2, done while awake and breathing the client's prescribed FIO2 (fractionated inspired oxygen concentration) is ≥ 45 mm Hg. ✓ Sleep oximetry demonstrates an oxygen saturation ≤ 88% for ≥ 5 minutes of nocturnal recording time (minimum record time of 2 hours), done while breathing the client's prescribed recommended FIO2. ✓ For a neuromuscular disease (only), either: Maximal inspiratory pressure is < 60 cm H2O.
+The client also meets one or more of these clinical criteria: An arterial blood gas PaCO2, done while awake and breathing the client's prescribed FIO2 (fractionated inspired oxygen concentration) is ≥ 45 mm Hg.
+Sleep oximetry demonstrates an oxygen saturation ≤ 88% for ≥ 5 minutes of nocturnal recording time (minimum record time of 2 hours), done while breathing the client's prescribed recommended FIO2.
+For a neuromuscular disease (only), either: Maximal inspiratory pressure is < 60 cm H2O.
 Forced vital capacity is ≤ 50% predicted.
 Severe Chronic Obstructive Pulmonary Disease (COPD) Bi-level RAD device without back-up rate feature No-when all clinical criteria are met The client meets all these clinical criteria: An arterial blood gas PaCO2, done while awake and breathing the client's prescribed FIO2, is ≥ 52 mm Hg.
 Sleep oximetry demonstrates oxygen saturation ≤ 88% for ≥ 5 minutes of nocturnal recording time (minimum recording time of 2 hours), done while breathing oxygen at 2 LPM or the client's prescribed FIO2 (whichever is higher).
 Before initiating therapy, obstructive sleep apnea and treatment with CPAP has been considered and ruled out.

-Type of Type of Respiratory Disorder Device Paid Prior Authorization Deguined Clinical Critoria by Agency Required Clinical Criteria Started any time of the initial was of the his level RAD COPD (cont.)
-Bi-level RAD device with the back-up rate feature No-when all clinical criteria are met Started any time after the initial use of the bi-level RAD without the backup rate feature when both these clinical criteria are met: An arterial blood gas PaCO2, done while awake and breathing, the client's prescribed FIO2 shows that the client's PaCO2, worsens ≥ 7 mm Hg compared to the original result from using the bi-level RAD without the back-up rate feature.
-A facility-based PSG demonstrates oxygen saturation ≤ 88% for ≥ 5 minutes of nocturnal recording time (minimum recording time of 2 hrs) while using a bilevel RAD without the back-up feature.
-(Not caused by obstructive upper airway events-that is, AHI less than 5). -OR- Started at a time no sooner than 61 days after initial use of the bi-level RAD without the back-up rate feature when both these clinical criteria are met: • An arterial blood gas PaCO 2 , done while awake and breathing, the client's prescribed FIO 2 still remains ≥ 52 mm Hg. • Sleep oximetry while breathing with the bi-level RAD without the back-up rate demonstrates oxygen saturation ≤ 88% for ≥ 5 minutes of nocturnal recording time (minimum recording time of 2 hrs), done while breathing oxygen at 2 LPM or the client's prescribed FIO 2 , whichever is higher.
-Central or Complex Bi-level RAD device No-when the client's The client's polysomnogram test reveals both: Sleep Apnea (not due to airway with or without the back-up rate polysomnogram test meets clinical criteria The diagnosis of central sleep apnea (CSA) or complex sleep apnea (CompSA). obstruction) feature • Significant improvement of the sleep-associated hypoventilation with the use of a bi-level RAD device with or without the back-up rate feature on the settings that will be prescribed for initial use at home, while breathing the client's usual FIO 2 .
+Type of Type of Respiratory Device Paid Prior Disorder by Agency Authorization Required Clinical Criteria COPD Bi-level No-when all Started any time after the initial use of the bi-level RAD (cont.)
+RAD device with the back-up rate feature clinical criteria are met without the backup rate feature when both these clinical criteria are met: An arterial blood gas PaCO2, done while awake and breathing, the client's prescribed FIO2 shows that the client's PaCO2, worsens ≥ 7 mm Hg compared to the original result from using the bi-level RAD without the back-up rate feature.
+A facility-based PSG demonstrates oxygen saturation ≤ 88% for ≥ 5 minutes of nocturnal recording time (minimum recording time of 2 hrs) while using a bilevel RAD without the back-up rairway events-that is, AHI less than 5). -OR- Started at a time no sooner than 61 days after initial use of the bi-level RAD without the back-up rate feature when both these clinical criteria are met: • An arterial blood gas PaCO 2 , done while awake and breathing, the client's prescribed FIO 2 still remains ≥ 52 mm Hg. • Sleep oximetry while breathing with the bi-level RAD without the back-up rate demonstrates oxygen saturation $\leq 88\%$ for ≥ 5 minutes of nocturnal recording time (minimum recording time of 2 hrs), done while breathing oxygen at 2 LPM or the client's prescribed FIO 2 , whichever is higher.
+Central or Complex Bi-level RAD device No-when the client's The client's polysomnogram test reveals both: Sleep Apnea (not due to airway with or without the back-up rate polysomnogram test meets clinical criteria • The diagnosis of central sleep apnea (CSA) or complex sleep apnea (CompSA). obstruction) feature • Significant improvement of the sleep-associated hypoventilation with the use of a bi-level RAD device with or without the back-up rate feature on the settings that will be prescribed for initial use at home, while breathing the client's usual FIO 2 .